Multiple Projects For Gawadar, Lasbella Uplift On Cards - UrduPoint

 Multiple Projects For Gawadar, Lasbella Uplift On Cards

-All the proposed development projects had received approval of the competent authority, an official of the Balochistan government told APP on Thursday.
+All the proposed development projects had received approval of the competent authority, an official of the Balochistan government told APP.

 He said the approved projects included construction of two Jetties at Jiwani and Ormara and floating Jetti at Kundmalir, establishment of eight hatcheries and 80 commercial net cultures.